Copyright and intellectual property policy

-Secure documents for teachers and examiners are stored, e-AQA.
-Secure documents may be used within registered schools and colleges on their intranet or virtual learning environment (VLE) only.
+Secure documents for teachers and examiners are stored on e-AQA.
+Secure documents may be used within registered schools and colleges only on their intranet or virtual learning environment (VLE).

 You must not reproduce secure documents on any public website or any type of social media or in YouTube videos.

 You must not reproduce – or discuss – any non-exam assessment (NEA) tasks or preliminary materials that relate to future exams on any public website or any type of social media platform.
 Doing so may lead to a malpractice investigation.

 Read our copyright policy for centres for more information.